logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/container-classes/unlocking-container-classes/_index.md

 ![](/images/TA_Help/Images/unlock_container_classes_interface_entity.png)

-**Important:** Note that a setting called unlocked container classes, whose value specifies the class of the unlocked container class, has also been added to the interface entity.
+{{<important>}} Note that a setting called unlocked container classes, whose value specifies the class of the unlocked container class, has also been added to the interface entity.
 When the runtime automation performs an intake on this window, this directive informs it that it should include the child controls of the specified TA class in that process.

 Proceed to the [next section](/TA_Help/Topics/Container_class_click_control_dynamically.html) to learn how to interact with controls dynamically.